nheyn/go-redux/README.md

 The api changes were done to make the working with the Stores more 'go'-like.

 ## Plans
-- Add support for middleware (should be able to handle logging and history)
+- Add examples for middleware (i.e. logging / history)
-- Add more examples
+- Add error tests for middleware
 - Add benchmark tests